artmetla/DejaView/docs/tracing-101.md

 application instrumentation and low-level kernel events together provide deep insight into why code was run in the first place.

-NOTE: Perfetto supports collecting, analyzing and visualizing both profiles and traces at the same time so you can have the best of both worlds!
+NOTE: DejaView supports collecting, analyzing and visualizing both profiles and traces at the same time so you can have the best of both worlds!

-## Perfetto
+## DejaView
-Perfetto is a suite of tools for software performance analysis.
+DejaView is a suite of tools for software performance analysis.
 Its purpose is to empower engineers to understand where resources are being used by their systems.
 It helps identify the changes they can make to improve performance and verify the impact of those changes.

-NOTE: In Perfetto, since profiles and traces can be collected simultaneously, we call everything a "trace" even if it may contain (only) profiling data inside.
+NOTE: In DejaView, since profiles and traces can be collected simultaneously, we call everything a "trace" even if it may contain (only) profiling data inside.

 ### Recording traces
-Perfetto is highly configurable when it comes to recording traces.
+DejaView is highly configurable when it comes to recording traces.
 There are literally hundreds of knobs which can be tweaked to control what data is collected, how it should be collected, how much information a trace should contain etc.

-[Record traces on Linux quickstart](/docs/quickstart/linux-tracing.md) is a good place to start if you're unfamiliar with Perfetto.
+[Record traces on Linux quickstart](/docs/quickstart/linux-tracing.md) is a good place to start if you're unfamiliar with DejaView.
 For Android developers,
 [Record traces on Android quickstart](/docs/quickstart/android-tracing.md) will be more applicable.
 The [trace configuration](/docs/concepts/config.md) page is also useful to consult as a reference.

-The following sub-sections give an overview of various points worth considering when recording Perfetto traces.
+The following sub-sections give an overview of various points worth considering when recording DejaView traces.

 #### Kernel tracing
-Perfetto integrates closely with the Linux kernel's [ftrace](https://www.kernel.org/doc/Documentation/trace/ftrace.txt) tracing system to record kernel events (e.g. scheduling, syscalls, wakeups).
+DejaView integrates closely with the Linux kernel's [ftrace](https://www.kernel.org/doc/Documentation/trace/ftrace.txt) tracing system to record kernel events (e.g. scheduling, syscalls, wakeups).
 The [scheduling](/docs/data-sources/cpu-scheduling.md),